length

 Itinerary

 Welcome to Madrid, the starting point for your exciting journey!
 Today is an arrival day so you can arrive at any time.
-Please make your own way to the starting hotel in Madrid.
+Please make your own way to your hotel.

 Meals: B